 The second fireside chat on sustainable agriculture amid climate change and the ESG wave was conducted by Youngmin Park, CEO of Rokya, and Sanghoon Shin, CEO of Green Labs.
 We are experiencing unprecedented climate changes and natural disasters, and we are continually facing these crises.
 There has been a thirty to forty percent reduction in pledges made by the government, showing that the government also feels the effects of climate change.
 According to Sanghoon Shin, agriculture is one of the areas that these natural disasters and climate change will greatly impact.
 He goes on to say that for them to grow, we need a perspective change.
 There is a role for government to play vis-à-vis subsides.
 If the government channels the subsidies to the farmers producing carbon-free produce, it would also induce the change.
 Youngmin Park also said, “If we have extreme weather and low yield, the product prices will go up, so there was that volatility in the market.”

 Rethinking the Purpose of a Kitchen

-The panelists in this talk were Youngjoo Chang, Head of Yogiyo, Ildo Kim, CEO of Ildossifamily, and Jinhwa Mok, Creator of Seung Woodaddy and the moderator of this talk.
+The panelists in this talk were Youngjoo Chang, Head of strategy Yogiyo, Ildo Kim, CEO of Ildossifamily, and Jinhwa Mok, Youtube creator of Seungwoo Appa as the moderator of this talk.
 Jinhwa Mok started by saying that a kitchen is where we go to cook food and eat food.
 However, the frequency of using the kitchen for cooking food is decreasing globally, creating a worrying trend in the future of kitchens.
 Especially here in South Korea, compared to the global average, our kitchen use is very low.
 When asked what changes the kitchen is experiencing, Youngjoo Chang says, “Due to changing lifestyles there could be an increase in the supply and the dining industry will also lead it a decrease in the role of kitchens going forward.